 - Learning the distinction between signs of severe stress compared to serious mental health is crucial and there are options if you feel like you may need help.
 Mayo Clinic research suggests its common for people to ignore symptoms and not utilise the services available.
 If you’re concerned about your mental health, don’t hesitate to seek advice from your doctor or a specialist clinic, seek hospital services if necessary or utilise online services offering mental health support and information.

 Utrecht Work Engagement Scale

 Making sense of these feelings and differentiating them can be difficult sometimes.
-The Utrecht Work Engagement Scale (UWES) is a questionnaire with 17 items that assesses engagement at work.
-The scale has three dimensions: vigor, dedication and absorption.
+The Utrecht Work Engagement Scale (UWES) is a questionnaire with 17 items that assess engagement at work.
+The scale has three dimensions: vigour, dedication and absorption.

 What are the causes of burnout?